 Penalties on conviction include imprisonment for individuals, fines, compensation and confiscation orders.
 Individuals can also be disqualified from being a director of a company for up to 15 years.
-When DPAs are agreed, monitoring may be imposed as part of a deferred prosecution agreement.
+Monitoring may be imposed as part of a deferred prosecution agreement.

 Companies convicted of certain offences, including active bribery and money laundering, must also be debarred from public tendering for up to five years.

 Regulatory authorities can impose additional penalties.
-For example, the FCA can withdraw a firm’s authorisation and prohibit it from undertaking specific regulated activities for up to 12 months, prohibit individuals from carrying out regulated activities, or impose fines on firms or individuals.
+For example, the Financial Conduct Authority can withdraw a firm’s authorisation and prohibit it from undertaking specific regulated activities for up to 12 months, prohibit individuals from carrying out regulated activities, or impose fines on firms or individuals.
 The Prudential Regulation Authority (which is responsible for the prudential regulation and supervision of around 1,700 banks and other firms) can restrict a firm’s permission to conduct regulated activities or impose a fine.
-Her Majesty’s Revenue and Customs can also consider the imposition of restrictions in respect of regulation or licensing regimes for matters under its control, such as those that apply to the regulation of controlled oils or excise warehousing.
+Her Majesty’s Revenue and Customs can also consider the imposition of restrictions in respect of regulation or licensing regimes for matters under its control.

 64 Where there is a risk of a corporate’s suspension, debarment or other restrictions on continuing business in your country, what options or restrictions apply to a corporate wanting to settle in another country?

 The Public Sector Procurement Directive (2014/24/EU) was transposed into UK law by the Public Contracts Regulations 2015 (the 2015 Regulations).
-Under these Regulations, companies must be excluded from public procurement if they have been convicted in the past five years of any offences from a list that includes conspiracy, corruption, bribery, money laundering and fraud.
-The corporate offence of failure to prevent bribery (section 7 of the Bribery Act 2010) is not included in this list of offences for mandatory debarment (although a conviction could lead to discretionary debarment).
+Under these Regulations, a company must be excluded from public procurement if it has been convicted in the past five years of any offences from a list that includes conspiracy, corruption, bribery, money laundering and fraud.
+The corporate offence of failure to prevent bribery (Bribery Act 2010, section 7) is not included in this list of offences for mandatory debarment (although a conviction could lead to discretionary debarment).

 The 2015 Regulations also provide a list of offences that carry discretionary debarment for up to three years, including professional misconduct, non-payment of tax and distortion of competition.